Distributional Robustness Bounds Generalization Errors

 In contrast to the PAC-Bayesian viewpoint \eqref{eq:randomized-learning-R-ERM}, this paper provides a new Bayesian probabilistic interpretation for regularized SAA methods if the condition \eqref{eq:RSAA-bayes-condition} holds; see Theorem \ref{thm:regularization-method}.
 The difference between the two Bayesian perspectives lies in over which space we assign a prior distribution: The prior distribution $\bb Q_{\bm x}$ on the hypothesis class $\cal X$ or the prior distribution $\bb Q$ of the data distribution $\P$ in the distribution class $\cal C$; cf. \eqref{eq:randomized-learning-R-ERM} and \eqref{eq:bayesian-method}.
-Therefore, when we face distributional uncertainty in the nominal distribution $\Pb$ for the true distribution $\Po$, we have two possible \bfit{Bayesian} philosophies to hedge against it: The first one is to introduce a prior belief on the hypothesis to reduce the uncertainty (i.e., which hypotheses are relatively more important than others); The second one is to assign a prior belief on the nominal data distributions (i.e., which nominal data distributions are relatively more important than others).
-The interesting result is that both the two ideas lead to the same technical methodology---the regularized empirical risk minimization model \eqref{eq:regularization}.
+Hence, when we face distributional uncertainty in the nominal distribution $\Pb$ for the true distribution $\Po$, we have two possible \bfit{Bayesian} philosophies to hedge against it: The first one is to introduce a prior belief on the hypothesis to reduce the uncertainty (i.e., which hypotheses are relatively more important than others); the second one is to assign a prior belief on the nominal data distributions (i.e., which nominal data distributions are relatively more important than others).
+The interesting result is that the two ideas can lead to the same technical methodology---the regularized empirical risk minimization model \eqref{eq:regularization}.

-The remark below summarizes a new insight for the statistical machine learning community. \begin{remark} Hedging against the distributional uncertainty in the data distribution is equivalent to considering a prior belief on the hypothesis class, and vice versa. \stp \end{remark}
+The remark below summarizes a new insight for the statistical machine learning community. \begin{remark} When we hedge against the distributional uncertainty in the nominal data distribution, considering prior knowledge of the nominal data distribution class $\cal C$ has the same effect as considering prior knowledge of the hypothesis class $\cal X$. \stp \end{remark}

 This philosophy can also be supported by \citet{bertsimas2018characterization} through examining the (conditional) equivalence between regularization and robustness in linear and matrix regression; see, e.g., Corollary 1 therein.
 The difference is that the equivalence between regularization and robustness in \citet{bertsimas2018characterization} is not in the distributional/probabilistic but in the deterministic sense: There is no probability distribution involved and only norm-based uncertainty sets for real-valued parameters are discussed.